saucelabs/sauce-docs/docs/api-testing/mocking.md

 :::

 :::tip
 Some container runtimes will maintain port bindings even when containers exit, making impossible for a new instance of the same container to run again on the same port unless the dead container is removed.
-To avoid this issue you can use the flag ```--rm`` like in this example: ```docker run -v "$(pwd)/specs:/specs" -p 5000:5000 --rm quay.io/saucelabs/piestry -u /specs/myspec.yaml```
+To avoid this issue you can use the flag ```--rm``` like in this example: ```docker run -v "$(pwd)/specs:/specs" -p 5000:5000 --rm quay.io/saucelabs/piestry -u /specs/myspec.yaml```.
 :::

 ### OpenAPI Spec Files